Raccoons-Rise-Up/client-godot/README.md

 4. Install [Build Tools for Visual Studio 2019](https://visualstudio.microsoft.com/downloads/?q=build+tools)

 ### VSCode
-Note that Godot also supports VS, however I have not tested this out to see how it works.
+Note that Godot also supports VS, but debugger is currently NOT supported!

+I use VS to edit the code and only use VSCode when debugging.
+Note if you do not see the value of for e.g. a property in the VSCode debugger, you will need to add it to the VSCode debug "watch list".

 1. Install [VSCode](https://code.visualstudio.com)
 2. Install the following VSCode extensions